jclasley/codingBlog/algos/breadth-first-search.md

 For each node at a level, check the node's value to see if it matches what we're looking for, then queue up the left and right children of the node.
 For simplicity we will use a binary tree, though this can be done with a regular tree as well.

 For both solutions, we have to create a binary search tree class.
 In JavaScript we can create a closure-scoped array and then treat it like a queue data-structure.
 However, as you'll see, the Go solution is a little more complicated, since you can't do nested functions in Go.
+This means that we can't *really* do a closure-scoped slice and have to create an official Queue class (with a capital Q, which means it's official.
+Pretty fancy huh?)

 ##### JS